BananaAcid/imapbox/README.md

 Usage example:
 `imapbox -l ./test -f --dsn imaps://username:password@imap.server.tld/INBOX,Sent --dsn imaps://username:password@imap.server2.tld/__ALL__`

-The DSN shell arguments can be used with a config file, but will ignore all configured account and only honor the imapbox section.
+The DSN shell arguments can be used with a config file, but will ignore all configured accounts and only honor the imapbox section.

 If the username, password or host contain any character considered special in a URI (such as : / ? # [ ] @ ! $ & ' ( ) * + , ; =), you must encode them.
 See [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt) for the full list of reserved characters, for a simple overview see [urlencode](https://www.w3schools.com/tags/ref_urlencode.ASP).
 (You may use online urlencode tools to convert).